 Photography allows me both the ability to preserve fleeting moments in time and a means of self-expression.
 It enables me to communicate my interpretation of the world not always as it is, but as I would like to see it.

 I am drawn to shapes, patterns, and textures found in the natural and man-made worlds.
 It is the co-existence and interaction between these environments, enhanced through the interplay of light and the changing seasons, that inspire my appreciation.
-My photographs capture forever the transitory alignment of these elements.

 The conception of each image takes place long before the shutter closes.
 Every aspect is purposeful: the selection between film or digital method of capture, the choice of visual elements to comprise the scene, and the perseverance required while I anticipate the absolute moment to record it.
 At this point, the technical aspects of photography are complete.
 Now the artist within must come to the forefront.
 A transformation occurs through a combination of specialized skill and creative vision.
 Subtle yet precise digital manipulations of the image shape the scene to reveal its essence.